qmk/qmk_firmware/docs/faq_misc.md

 EXTRAKEY_ENABLE = yes          # Audio control and System control
 ```

-## Wakeup from Sleep Doesn't Work
+## Wake from Sleep Doesn't Work

-In Windows check `Allow this device to wake the computer` setting in Power **Management property** tab of **Device Manager**.
-Also check BIOS setting.
+In Windows check `Allow this device to wake the computer` setting in **Power Management** property tab of **Device Manager**.
+Also check your BIOS settings.
 Pressing any key during sleep should wake host.

 ## Using Arduino?